GoSuda

 5| | | | |

-And, as it is a Hash Table, for fast lookups, there is a key value, which uses the combination of src ip
+And as it is a Hash Table, for fast lookups, a key value exists, using a combination of src ip, src port, dst ip, dst port as the key.

 Problem Identification